Welcome To Nurture Births

 - Gestational Diabetes: Gestational diabetes is diabetes that can develop during pregnancy.
 It affects women who haven’t been affected by diabetes before.

-Early detection and medical care can help manage these complications to ensure a safer birth experience.
+Early detection and obstetric care can help manage these complications to ensure a safer birth experience.

 Breast Feeding